Rrogntudju/FSharp-Sudoku-Solver/README.md

 A translation of Peter Norvig’s Sudoku solver from Python to F#   See http://www.norvig.com/sudoku.html

 #Getting Started
-1. Installation process
-2. Software dependencies : ExtCore (NuGet package needed for HashMap).
+Software dependencies : ExtCore (NuGet package needed for HashMap).
-3. Latest releases
-4. API references

 #Build and Test
 Build and run the solution or run SudokuSolver.fs in interactive mode.